yzyii/luashitacast/README.md

 /extra  - Uses NukeExtra and StoneskinExtra sets when above a given MP threshold.
           Threshold is defined by the varable: "nukeExtraThreshold".
           This is intended for nuking with a Max MP build.
-          Override sets such as MDT/PDT/FireRes etc. will not work with this enabled.
+          Override sets such as MDT/PDT/FireRes etc. will not work in InterimMidcast with this enabled.
 ```

 ## Additional Commands for WHM